1894 World Allround Speed Skating Championships

 The 1894 World Allround Speed Skating Championships took place at 10 and 11 February 1894 at the ice rink Saltsjöbanen in Stockholm, Sweden.
 19 skaters from six countries participated.
-It is the first World Allround Speed Skating Championships skated outside off Amsterdam.
+It is the first World Allround Speed Skating Championships skated outside of Amsterdam.
 The Dutch skater Jaap Eden was the defending champion.
 No new champion was declared because none of the skaters won three distances.